Advice when using Teams for meetings

 - Show conversation - opens a panel where participants can access the meeting chat thread and add comments.

-- Raise your hand - adds a notification to the chat indicating that you wish to speak.
+- Raise your hand or show live reactions - raising your hand will add a notification to the chat indicating that you wish to speak.
 You (or another participant) will need to lower your hand as appropriate to remove the indicator in the meeting chat.
+The other reactions briefly appear over your video screen for other participants to see.
+The reactions include: laugh, applause, heart and like.

 - Turn camera on/off - this setting controls your own camera.